Their dog. Your injuries. Florida law puts the responsibility exactly where it belongs.

 As a dog bite lawyer Florida residents in Palm Beach County rely on, Adam Ludwin founded Ludwin Law Group to give Palm Beach County residents the kind of rigorous, attentive litigation representation that large firms reserve for their biggest clients.
 Animal bite cases matter to this firm because behind every case are real injuries, medical bills, missed work, permanent scars, and insurance companies that treat injured people as line items.

-Ludwin Law Group is a boutique civil litigation firm with close attorney oversight at every stage.
+Ludwin Law Group is a boutique civil litigation firm where cases are handled with close attorney oversight and personalized attention from start to finish.
 Adam knows Florida’s strict liability statute, understands exactly how HB 837 changed the landscape for victims, and the firm is prepared to take every case to trial if that is what it takes to recover fair compensation.